Introduction to IoT: Applications of IoT

-Monitoring a person's mood is crucial for understanding their mental state and promoting a mentally healthy life.
-It also aids healthcare specialists and psychologists in treating various mental health conditions such as depression, stress, and bipolar disorder.
-Self-monitoring emotional stability empowers individuals to proactively address their mental well-being.

-The integration of IoT into this domain offers numerous advantages.
-Continuous remote monitoring becomes possible, greatly benefiting individuals with severe mental illnesses by enabling real-time responses to emergencies.
-Furthermore, IoT can detect a person's mental state by analyzing heartbeats through wearable devices.
+\textit{Mood Monitoring}\\ The integration of IoT into the mood monitoring domain offers numerous advantages.
+IoT can detect a person's mental state by analyzing heartbeats through wearable devices.
 Kaur et al. \cite{kaur2019smartemodetect} have proposed a wearable device capable of tracking a driver's emotions, including anger, stress, terror, and sadness.
 The intelligent system, by analyzing emotion variations, determines whether the driver has entered a subconscious state and stops the vehicle's DC motor accordingly.
-In another study, machine learning and IoT were combined to monitor a user's mood by analyzing their social networking activities and heart rate through a wearable device \cite{kushawaha2020sentiment}.